kebaldwi/DNAC-TEMPLATES/Variables.md

 6. Save the Input Form through Actions menu on Input Form

-#### Built-in Variables
+#### System Variables
-Within DNA Center it is possible to utilize Built-in variables for a number of values allowing you to address network settings within the design, to other interface information from devices.
+Within DNA Center it is possible to utilize Built-in System type variables for a number of values allowing you to address network settings within the design, to other interface information from devices.
 This example of code utilizes the `$__interface` built in variable to determine the characteristics of a port and then apply a macro to each port for a specific device.

 ```vtl
 #foreach( $interface in $__interface )